troperville

 • Miss Piggy drops a clever one when she is first approached by the Muppets, in Paris.
 She claims it's always "'WE' this and 'WE' that".
 One imagines a lot of things in France would be "'OUI' this and 'OUI' that", too.

 • Still Got It: All the Muppets realize that they never lost any of their talent and skill after years of living under the radar.
-But they still can't seem to keep rhythm in a song without Animal's percussion, who has been in rehab to control his violent ways and has thus vowed not to play drums.
+But they still can't seem to keep rhythm in a song without Animal's percussion, who has been in anger management to control his violent ways and has thus vowed not to play drums.
 When he does finally return to the drums, Floyd uses this trope to congratulate him.

 • Stood Up: Played with.
 Gary promises Mary he'll show and they'll have dinner together, and she should go ahead and go sightseeing on her own without him.
 She spends most of the day sightseeing, clearly hoping he'll show, but he doesn't.
 And then he tops it off by saying "I don't care, whatever you want" when she asks about dinner — on their anniversary.
 Their tenth anniversary.